Isla Aguada Campeche: Top Things to Do and Explore

-I will tell you about what activities you can do here and a little bit of its history to learn more about this Magical Town and maybe encourage you to visit.
+I will tell you about what activities you can do here and a little bit about its history to learn more about this Magical Town and maybe encourage you to visit.

-Its public buildings and houses showcase different colors, which will make you take a photograph in every corner.
+Its public buildings and houses showcase different colors, making you take a photograph at every corner.